-The book will help you understand how raw and messy real data is and how to process it.
+The book will help you understand how raw and messy fundamental data is and how to process it.
 Data transformation is one of the most time-consuming activities.
-This book will help you gain a lot of information about various processing data methods that can provide useful insights.
+This book will help you learn various processing data methods to provide valuable insights.

 10. Data Science for Beginners: 4 Books in 1

 If you’re new to data science, then this beginner’s four-book collection is for you.
 Together, these books provide an excellent basic understanding of data processing, Python, data science, and machine learning.

 Each book offers step-by-step instructions and tutorials on how to build neural networks, manipulate data, and master the basics by leveraging the popular Python programming language.

 Following are the four books: Python for Beginners, Python for Data Analysis, Python Machine Learning, and Python Data Science.

-With this, we sum up our list of 10 best books on data science for beginners and experts.
+With this, we sum up our list of the ten best books on data science for beginners and experts.
 Please let us know which one you liked the most from this list in the comments section below.
 If we missed any of your favorite data science books, write to us at [email protected] and add them to this list.